Henry Kissinger and the Vietnam War: Academic amateur diplomat

 In August 1968, Kissinger wrote to Harriman, who was leading the American delegation at the Paris peace talks: "My dear Averell...I am through with Republican politics.
 The party is hopeless and unfit to govern".
 On 17 September 1968, Kissinger arrived in Paris and served as an unofficial consultant to the American delegation.
 At the time, Kissinger spoke of his disgust with the Republican candidate, Richard Nixon, saying: "Three days of the week I think I'll vote for Hubert.
 The other days I think I won't vote at all".
 But at the same time, Kissinger was in contact with the Nixon campaign and began to share information about the progress of the peace talks.
 Kissinger began to call Richard Allen, Nixon's foreign policy adviser, from a public telephone booth, offering information in exchange for which he wanted a senior position if Nixon won the election.
-On 12 October 1968, Kissinger told Allen that Harriman had "broken open the champagne" because he persuaded Johnson to order a bombing halt of North Vietnam.
+On 12 October 1968, Kissinger told Allen that Harriman persuaded Johnson to order a bombing halt of North Vietnam.
 Allen called John Mitchell, Nixon's campaign manager, who agreed that this was most important information.
-As a reward, Mitchell told Allen that Kissinger would receive the senior post he craved, with Allen saying the office of National Security Adviser would suit Kissinger the best.
+As a reward, Mitchell told Allen that Kissinger would receive the senior post he craved, with Allen saying the office of National Security Advisor would suit Kissinger the best.
 At the same time, Kissinger was in contact with the Democratic candidate, Vice President Hubert Humphrey, lobbying for a senior post if Humphrey won the election.

 Kissinger had served as the foreign policy adviser to the Republican governor of New York, Nelson Rockefeller, during his failed bids to win the Republican nomination in the elections of 1960, 1964 and 1968.
 He had a low opinion of Nixon during this time, speaking of his "shallowness" and of his "dangerous misunderstanding" of foreign policy.
-Many were surprised when Kissinger accepted Nixon's offer to serve as his National Security Adviser.
+Many were surprised when Kissinger accepted Nixon's offer to serve as his National Security Advisor.
 Nixon said of Kissinger: "I don't trust Henry, but I can use him".